 These are a simple starting point if you have a good local book or guide you will be able to find more and if there is enough time in Oslo.
 You are sure to find other interesting attractions and locations about the Oslo area of Norway.

-Oslo is a fairly easy city to get around, once you have an eye for the place and know a couple of local landmarks you should be able to navigate around with ease.
-You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
-If you want to cover more ground in Oslo there are some other alternatives to get around.
+Oslo is a fairly simple location to get around, when you have grasped the layout of the place and know a couple of local landmarks you will be able to get round with ease.
+You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
+If you wish to cover larger distances across Oslo there are a number of transport options.
 Oslo has a modern Metro system known as T-banen (Oslo) it consists of 6 lines that cover large areas of the city.
 It is one of the best ways to get around Oslo.
-There is a good network of buses that passes can be bought to include multiple trips.
-There is also the alternative to use Oslo Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Oslo make sure you see as much of the city as your can.
+There is a good, reliable bus network where passes can be bought to include multiple trips on more than one day.
+There are some fantastic Car Rental in Oslo, there is also the alternative to use Oslo Taxis, where you can seek local knowledge from your driver.
+What ever method you use to explore Oslo ensure you see as much of it as you can.